18F/uswds-jekyll/pages/training/free-online-training.md

 # How to Access Training on Different Platforms

-In addition to the training resources list on this page, take a look at the [Science Tutorials page](/training/tutorials/) where ARS researchers and the Virtual Research Support Core post their own computational tutorials and training.
+In addition to the training resources list on this page, take a look at the [SCINet Training Page](/training/learningpath/) for computational tutorials and additional training.

 ### AgLearn and LinkedIn Learning